Katreeya English

 Katreeya English (แคทรียา อิงลิช; born 4 September 1976) is a Thai singer, actress and model.
-She has released 5 albums, the most recent of which is Sassy K on GMM Grammy.
-In 2015, she recorded "They Call Us The Royals", a new song for Reading F.C. of the Football League Championship.
+She has released five studio albums, including Sassy K on GMM Grammy.
+In 2015, she released the single "They Call Us The Royals", a new song for Reading F.C. of the Football League Championship.

 Early life and education

-English was born to an English father and a Thai mother in Oxford.
-English received a Bachelor of Arts majoring in English from Assumption University, Thailand.
+English was born to an English father and a Thai mother in Oxford, United Kingdom.
+She received a Bachelor of Arts majoring in English from Assumption University in Thailand.